Also known as Decision Matrix, Multiple Criteria Decision Analysis and Weighted Criteria Matrix.

 Example

 This example illustrates a prioritization analysis that was conducted to select the most efficient data collection method at a workplace.
-Note that high score of cost doesn’t mean that the cost is high, but low or “cost-effective”.
+It’s important to note that a high score doesn’t mean expensive but cost-effective.

 Example

 A manufacturing company needs to select two projects to be implemented this year.
-Consider the following project options and criteria:
+To assist in this decision, the following project options and criteria are to be considered.

-It was agreed that ‘savings’ should be given a weight of 3 as it is relatively more important than the other two criteria.
+It was agreed that ‘savings’ would be given a weight of 3 as it is relatively more important compared to the other two criteria.
 In the example below, the team has used the prioritization matrix to select the most profitable among the five candidate projects.

 There are many tools that can help you to conduct a prioritization analysis.
-One of the simplest ways is to use this template.
+One of the simplest and most straightforward ways is to use prioritization matrix template.

 Other Formats